Tag: Geopolitics

 • Recycling Waste into Compute

 Recycling rare-earths and critical minerals has been treated as climate virtue — a sustainability footnote for responsible technology.
 But when AI growth runs into material bottlenecks, recycling becomes procurement.
 Cities turn into mineral reservoirs.
 Old electronics become GPU feedstock.
-Urban mining becomes the only scalable way to defend compute capacity without waiting for new mines, new refineries, or new geopolitics.
+Urban mining is the only scalable way to defend compute capacity.
+It does not require waiting for new mines, new refineries, or new geopolitics.

 Cities as Mineral Warehouses — E-Waste as Sovereign Stockpile